DFE/MONK/doc/source/index.rst

 Main page: :ref:`integration-test-impl`

- add a TODO file, make a change to the ‘simplegit.rb’ file, and then make a commit with both changeshis suite implements a number of automated integration tests for the HidaV platform.
+This suite implements a number of automated integration tests for the HidaV platform.